CCA-Public/digital-archives-manual/guides/diskimaging.md

 **If you want to see the log file of what you have been disk imaging**

 ImgBurn automatically generates a log file that lists all of the actions that it has recently performed.
 To view this file, you can go to <b> View </b> and click <b>Log</b>.
 This will bring up the log file in a separate window.
 To save this file, go to <b> File </b> and click Save As.

+You can find a full rundown of ImgBurn’s settings <a href="https://forum.imgburn.com/index.php?/topic/6232-the-imgburn-settings/" target="blank"> here</a>

+*(These instructions were taken from <a href="http://www.acronova.com/howto/article/23/review.html#ancher-imgburn" target="blank"> here</a>)*

 <a name="troubleshooting"></a>
 ### Troubleshooting